 The Conversation About Academic Integrity is Shifting

-The following article is published as part of the Academic Integrity Initiative, featuring the writing of University of Manitoba faculty, staff and students.
+This post was originally published on November 2, 2017 as part of the Academic Integrity Initiative, featuring the writing of University of Manitoba faculty, staff, and students.

 When I mention the words “academic integrity,” I am prepared to see the eye rolls and hear statements like, “I already know everything about academic integrity” or “here we go again . . . another lecture about not cheating.”
 In my role as a faculty specialist at the Centre for the Advancement of Teaching and Learning, I have seen and heard these types of responses from students and academic staff.